Jeffrey Epstein autopsy report shows broken neck: sources

 Such injuries can occur to people who hang themselves or who are strangled.

-Epstein, a multi-millionaire and convicted sexual offender, was found dead in his jail cell in New York City on Saturday.
-The circumstances of his death are under investigation, and it was unclear when a report of the autopsy would be made public.
+Epstein was found dead in his jail cell in New York City on Saturday.
+The circumstances of the multi-millionaire’s death are under investigation, and it was unclear when a report of the autopsy would be made public.

 A representative of the New York Medical Examiner’s office did not immediately respond to requests for comment.